 Not necessary for this item

-(2003).Texture classification using transform analysis [Master’s thesis, the American University in Cairo].
+(2003).Texture classification using transform analysis [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Habib, Mary.
 Texture classification using transform analysis.
 2003.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.